 Before his appointment as Minister of State, Eoghan served on the Banking Inquiry, the Public Accounts Committee, the Dáil Reform Committee, as Head of the Oireachtas delegation to the OSCE, and as Chairperson of the Fine Gael Transport, Tourism and Sport Committee.
 He is currently a member of the Fine Gael National Executive.

 Prior to entering politics, Eoghan worked in the area of international arms control, and was based in London, Geneva and Vienna, working at various times for NGOs and the UN.
 He spent two years as speechwriter and advisor to the Executive Secretary of the Comprehensive Nuclear Test Ban Treaty Organisation in Vienna.
 The political and economic crisis that began in 2008 provoked Eoghan to return home and get involved in politics.

-Eoghan graduated from UCD with a first class honours degree in English and Philosophy.
+Eoghan went to school at Star of the Sea and St. Michael’s College, Dublin.
+He graduated from UCD with a first class honours degree in English and Philosophy.
 He then achieved an MA in International relations at King’s College, UCL.
 In 2013, he was awarded a Marshall Memorial Fellowship to the US.

 In his spare time Eoghan likes reading biographies, running and watching rugby.

-To follow Eoghan’s work, why not sign up to his weekly email?
+To follow Eoghan’s work and find out what’s happening locally, why not sign up to his weekly email?
 Send an email to email@example.com to subscribe.